-Through her efforts, the Ezra Jack Keats Book Award is recognized internationally as an imprimatur of quality children’s books for a diverse audience.
-She has expanded the EJK Bookmaking Competition in New York City to San Francisco, Baltimore and Atlanta; increased the scope and number of EJK Mini-Grants; and developed the Foundation website into an invaluable, wide-ranging source for families, educators and researchers.
+Through her efforts, the Ezra Jack Keats Book Award is recognized internationally as an imprimatur of quality diverse children’s books, and the New York City EJK Bookmaking Competition has become a program easily transferred to school districts across the country.
+She has increased the national impact of the EJK Mini-Grants Program, and made the Foundation website a valuable resource for families, educators and researchers.

 Deborah was co-executive producer of the 2016 Amazon Snowy Day Holiday Special which earned two Daytime Emmys®, two Kidscreen Awards and a BAFTA nomination.
 She successfully campaigned for the 2017 USPS Snowy Day Stamps series honoring EJK’s classic book.

 Deborah came to the Foundation from an extensive career in theatre and arts-in-education.
 She was Founding Artistic Director of The New Theatre of Brooklyn (TNT), an award-winning regional theatre for which she developed an enriched arts-in-education program.

 Associate Executive Director